fauna/faunadb-python/README.rst

 Documentation
 -------------

-Client documentation is available at https://faunadb.readthedocs.org/en/latest/.
+Driver documentation is available at https://faunadb.readthedocs.org/en/latest/.

-See the `FaunaDB Documentation <https://faunadb.com/documentation>`_ for a complete API reference, or look in `tests`_ for more examples.
+See the `FaunaDB Documentation <https://fauna.com/documentation>`_ for a complete API reference, or look in `tests`_ for more examples.